cool8jay/Theory-of-Fun-for-Game-Design/what-people-are-saying.md

 <hr>

 "A Theory of Fun elucidates some basic truths that apply not just to games but to all entertainment.
 Even better, it does so in a style that is clear, insightful, and...fun!
-I expect this book to become an instant classic, fascinating to anyone who has ever made a game--or played one."
+I expect this book to become an instant classic, fascinating to anyone who has ever made a game -- or played one."

 —Noah Falstein, Chief Game Designer at Google